Improve your walk

 When was the last time you put on your walking boots and roamed around in the fresh air?
 Walking is an all-round superstar when it comes to fitness and wellbeing - not least because it’s convenient, free and safe for any age or weight.

 “Regular walking is not only a great way to spend time away from the worries of work while being active; it also has a whole host of associated health benefits,” says exercise scientist Johann Ruys.
 If your regular walk isn’t enough of a workout anymore, challenge yourself by increasing the distance or intensity of your walk.
-(You can track distance, steps and calories burned using our pedometer.)

 Start small, by walking to the next tree or street sign after you return to the usual finish point of your walk.
 “Walking just 1 more minute each day will mean that after a week you could increase your walk by up to 5 minutes.
 It’s a great way to change your usual walking routine and slowly increase the intensity of your regular walk,” explains Ruys.